 Common stock offered by us 1,750,000 shares Common stock to be outstanding after this offering 13,205,824 shares Use of proceeds We plan to use the proceeds received by us in this offering for general corporate purposes, which may include the development of new residential properties, the repayment of debt, land acquisitions and possible acquisitions of other homebuilders, which may include the acquisition of Hammonds Homes.
-New York Stock Exchange Symbol МТН
+New York Stock Exchange Symbol MTH

-The number of shares of common stock outstanding after the offering is based upon the number of shares outstanding as of June 13, 2002 and excludes up to 1,137,140 shares of common stock issuable upon the exercise of options outstanding, of which 381,460 shares are immediately exercisable at a weighted average price of \$8.38.
+The number of shares of common stock outstanding after the offering is based upon the number of shares outstanding as of June 20, 2002 and excludes (1) up to 1,137,140 shares of common stock issuable upon the exercise of options outstanding, of which 381,460 shares are immediately exercisable at a weighted average price of \$8.38 and (2) up to 287,500 shares of common stock that have been approved for issuance by the Board of Directors, but have not been specifically allocated.